chrisdoc/thesis/thesis.md

 database.
-It provides access to raster data as population and land use information as well as to retrieve a random point withing a specified area based on population and land use information (see Listing [pgapireq]).
+It provides access to raster data as population and land use information as well as to retrieve a random point withing a specified area based on population and land use information (see Listing [lst:pgapireq]).
 The bounds parameter is encoded as a list of coordinate – separated by a comma – specifying a bounding box (xmin,ymin,xmax,ymax).
 In comparison the geom parameter is encoded as Well-known text (WKT) which allows defining more advanced areas as